AnneDirkson/CopingStratExtract/README.md

 python -m spacy download en_core_web_sm

-Under /annotation, are the different annotation guidelines for labelling NER, labelling relations between side effects and coping strategies and for labelling the extracted concepts with ontology labels.
+**Note**  Under /annotation, are the different annotation guidelines for labelling NER, labelling relations between side effects and coping strategies and for labelling the extracted concepts with ontology labels.

+## Visualization of results

 Under /dashboard, one can find the scripts and requirements to generate a visualization of the results obtained in the pipeline.

 Here is a small demo of the visualization: https://www.loom.com/share/dda9794a0d354589b95e5b01b5ab23a5

+## Additional files

 The ontology (coping_strategy_v3.rdf) was created in owlready2 (python).
 IT can be viewed in python using owlready or with Protege.
 It is also available HERE>